guru9/jollyJet/docs/analysis/project-analysis.md

 - 📄 **[Product Repository Implementation Analysis](./products/step2.2-product-repository.md)** - Detailed analysis of the Product Repository implementation
 - 📄 **[Product DTOs Analysis](./products/step3.1-product-dtos.md)** - Comprehensive analysis of the Product DTOs and their validation requirements
 - 📄 **[Product Validators Analysis](./products/step3.2-product-validators.md)** - Comprehensive analysis of the Product Validators and their Zod-based validation schemas
+- 📄 **[Shared Constants Analysis](./products/step4.1-constants.md)** - Comprehensive analysis of the shared constants and configuration for the Product Module

 **TestCase Documentation:**